-If only those gang members, terrorists, and wanna be’s had those words tattooed on their hearts, so that with every beat they grasp the blood of life who keeps them.
+If only those gang members, terrorists, and wanna be’s had those words tattooed on their hearts, so that with every beat they grasped the blood of life that keeps them.

 If they absorbed their great worth in God’s eyes, would they so quickly take the life of another?

 When I see past what I can’t fully realize:

 In the fall of 1972 when I was in my freshman year of college, I discovered a friend was pregnant.
 With her boyfriend’s coercion, she chose to have an abortion.
 An abortion?
 What’s that?
 I asked.
 Upon hearing, everything about it was a nightmare.
 But her mind was made-up, and I cried on the day she aborted this fetus in whom was an intimately embroidered

 Eventually, I stopped talking to her.
 In my corner of the world’s mindset, that’s all I knew to do when her bad choices kept her spiraling out of control.
 In hindsight I realize she could have used a friend, especially since her boyfriend was no longer around.
 Yet, I didn’t know.
 Only now have I said it out loud.
 I think of her whenever I hear about women who suffer great anguish in the aftermath of an abortion, haunted by a choice that was meant to free them.
 Forgiveness is still theirs.

 Fast forward to 1984 when I was blessed to have my now ten-year-old daughter who had transformed my world with her birth.
 However, since I couldn’t have another baby, I was praying about adopting one.
 This was before the days of internet, and it took a lot of searching to learn about adoption agencies.
 At that time, DHS had a seven-year waiting list.
 It seemed hopeless.